Northern Slimy SalamanderPlethodon glutinosus

 Occurs in the eastern two-thirds of the state.
 White-spotted Slimy, Mississippi Slimy, and Northern Slimy Salamanders are virtually indistinguishable and make up the Slimy salamander complex.

-Description: A large salamander (4.5 to 8.0 inches in length) having black dorsum with small, white or silver spots scattered over the body.
-Belly is lighter than the back and the tail is round.
+Description: A large salamander (4.5 to 8.0 inches in length) has black dorsum with small, white, or silver spots scattered over the body.
+The belly is lighter than the back and the tail is round.

 Habitat: Beneath rocks, logs, and forest litter in woodland habitats; occasionally around cave entrances.

 Diet: Earthworms, spiders, snails, flies, beetles, aphids, and other invertebrates.

 Breeding information: Adults reproduce terrestrially during the spring and summer.
 Females lay 15-35 eggs in rotting logs or under stones and brood the eggs until hatching.
 The young hatch directly into miniature adults.

 Status in Tennessee: Appears to be common in the Great Smoky Mountains and in parts of its range.
 Relatively resilient to timber harvesting; however clear-cuts have a negative impact on populations.

 - The genus name Plethodon means “full of teeth”, reflecting the large number of teeth in the jaws.

 Best places to see in Tennessee: Mid- to lower elevation forests of Great Smoky Mountain National Park.